 Sprig of Myrtle: By tradition, from a bush planted by Queen Victoria, Myrtle has always been used in Royal weddings.
 This tradition was started by Princess Victoria, Queen Victoria’s eldest daughter and later was carried, in bouquets, by the Queen, Princess Diana and the Duchess of Cambridge.
 Myrtles may always be in fashion, at least till we have the planted bush.

-The Royal Bachelorette Party: Like Royal Hen Parties, party held for a woman who is about to get married, weren’t a thing until the 80’s.
-Thanks to Sarah Ferguson, who married Prince Charles younger brother Andrew, had set a new tradition.
+The Royal Bachelorette Party: Like Royal Hen Parties, parties held for a woman who is about to get married, weren’t a thing until the 80s.
+Thanks to Sarah Ferguson, who married Prince Charles’s younger brother Andrew, had set a new tradition.
 She parties with her girlfriends, with Princess Diana, at the exclusive Annabel nightclub in London.
 And later Kate Middleton had a small party of her close friends.

 As for the men, Prince Philip parties up at the exclusive Belfry Club in central London before his wedding.
 While Prince Charles, at White’s London’s oldest men’s club, had a traditional stag dinner party.
 Prince William, at an elegant manor house, enjoyed an entire weekend parting.

 And now the rumour is that Prince Harry and Meghan will be having a banana cake for their wedding; will the (banana) cake, this time, take the place of a fruitcake?
-It seems very likely, like on Kate and Williams wedding, that a fruitcake too will make an extra appearance; as to keep up with the tradition.
+It seems very likely, like at Kate and William’s wedding, that a fruitcake too will make an extra appearance; as to keep up with the tradition.